PacoteJS/pacote/packages/bloom-filter/README.md

 an implementation of the [fast XXH32 non-cryptographic hashing algorithm](https://cyan4973.github.io/xxHash/) to build and search the filter.

-#### Options

-The class constructor takes an options object with the following properties:
+The class constructor takes an `Options` object with the following properties:

 - `size` (required) determines the size of the filter in bits.
 The value is required and must not be negative.